crossfw/Air-Universe/docs/Doc_en.md

 > `alert_id`: string

 V2Ray AlertId you want to set for every user.
 Please make sure it is equal to your panel setting.

+> `auto_generate`: bool

+If it's true, the Inbound to Xray will generate automatically.

 > `in_tags`: [string]